hidefromkgb/gif_load/README.md

 onto a full canvas, which is what a GIF player would do, and what `stb_image` always does. `giflib stream` is its `DGifGetLine()` loop, `giflib slurp` its `DGifSlurp()`, the way most callers use it.
-All of the palette-index decoders agreed bit for bit on every file.
+All of the palette-index decoders agreed bit for bit on every file, though only because none of those five was
+interlaced: `DGifSlurp()` puts interlaced rows where they belong, whereas `gif_load` and `DGifGetLine()` both hand them over in the order the file stores them, deinterlacing being the caller's business.

 Peak resident memory, and how much of it is anonymous, in MB: